 Chemicals in Products

-Toxics Link Management on Chemicals in Products: Our organization has been specifically working in the area of chemicals in products and its impact on human health and environment.
-It is constantly engaged in research, information creation, dissemination and policy intervention on issues like mercury in CFLs, lead in paints, heavy metals in toys and jewellery and has brought significant policy changes at the regional, national and international level.
+We are constantly engaged in research, information creation, dissemination and policy intervention on issues such as mercury in CFLs, lead in paints, heavy metals in toys and jewellery, nonylphenols in textiles, EDCs in children’s products; and have brought significant policy changes at the regional, national and international level.

-We have also been a part of various international negotiations on chemical management and chemical safety and has been regularly contributing to the dialogues and deliberation on various issues of chemicals at national, and international levels.
-Its future priority is to achieve a sound chemical management and contribute to healthy living in the country.
+We have also been a part of various international negotiations on chemical management and safety; and have been regularly contributing to dialogues and deliberations on various issues of chemicals at national and international levels.
+Our priority is to achieve a sound chemical management system and to contribute to healthy living in the country.

 Latest From Toxics Link